ChrisUMB/source_engine_2007/README.md

 # Source Engine 2007 - CLion/CMake
+###### Experimental MSVC v143, C++ 20 branch

 This is the 2007 Source Engine leak transferred to a raw CMake project, made in CLion.
-It should be noted that this project doesn't need CLion to work, it is just a collection of carefully configured CMake projects and should be able to build with just CMake and The v80 MSVC toolkit.
+It should be noted that this project doesn't need CLion to work, it is just a collection of carefully configured CMake projects and should be able to build with just CMake and The ~~v80~~ v143 MSVC toolkit.
 This project is still entirely in development, and any user end should expect changes.
 I will try my best to utilize branches as to not break anything.

+### **Warning**
+This is a highly experimental branch and may not function as expected.
+The following setup guide may be outdated ant not work for this branch, as these branches often require special handling.
+This warning will be removed when the setup guide is updated and this branch is no longer experimental.

 ## Setup Guide [CLion]